pgRouting/pgrouting/doc/trsp/pgr_trsp_withPoints.rst

    :end-before: --e4

 .. index::
-    single: trsp_withPoints(Many to Many) - Proposed on v3.4
+    single: trsp_withPoints ; Many to Many - Proposed on v3.4

 Many to Many
 ...............................................................................